Managing for Excellence Award

 - Responsive and effective programming

-Winners each receive $75,000 cash award, consulting services and a robust package of marketing and recognition opportunities.
+Recipients each receive a $75,000 cash award, consulting services, a professional development opportunity at the Kellogg School of Management at Northwestern University and a robust package of marketing and recognition opportunities.

 The 2016 Managing for Excellence award recipient is the Girl Scouts of Greater Atlanta.
 Girl Scouts of Greater Atlanta, Inc. is the premier leadership development organization for girls, serving more than 42,000 girls and 17,000 volunteers in 34 counties in the greater metropolitan Atlanta area, northwest Georgia and Polk County, TN.

 In granting the competitive award, Managing for Excellence review committee members noted the strong link and organizational support between Girl Scouts of Greater Atlanta and its national organization.
 The committee further appreciated the organization’s dedication to learning and commitment to continuous improvement.
-The enthusiastic support of the Girl Scouts’ Board of Directors was another factor that set the organization apart from other applicants.
+The dedicated and engaged of the Girl Scouts’ Board of Directors was another factor that set the organization apart from other applicants.

 2017 Grant Cycle Timeline